PS is practicing yoga since the age of 11. Her yoga retreats in India have helped her gain deep insights into self-awareness.

 The spiritual awakening is not a synonym for the activation of chakras or initiation of Nadis (Sushumna, Ida, Pingala).
 The spiritual consciousness rises with the awakening of kundalini, which is the highest form of all types of awakening.
 The activation of chakras and Nadis slow down after a time, but when this activated energy hits your kundalini, there’s no going back.
 This also means that if you have opened all your six chakras up to Ajna, you don’t have an awakened kundalini yet.

 Kundalini awakening demands a systematic process.
 It starts with the purification and proper functioning of the Ida and Pingala Nadis.
 Then, all the chakras are activated.
 Finally, the Sushumna Nadi is awakened to give a clear passage for your kundalini to rise to the highest level.
 If these steps are considered sequentially, you will experience positive results.
-In case, you neglect it, there can be some serious negative effects on your mental and physical well being.
+In case, you neglect it, there can be some serious negative effects on your mental and physical well-being.

 Consider this, if your Sushumna Nadi is not clear, then your activation of all chakras is worthless.
 It will obstruct the union of Shiva and Shakti.
 Your energy will be stagnated in the lowest chakra and you may sense certain neurotic and sensual issues.
 Instead of higher experiences, you may go through brutish encounters.
 This is a huge disadvantage and may severely impact your lifestyle.
 So, be careful.

-The different forms of awakening are equally important as each of them contributes in their own way to boost your overall health.
+The different forms of awakening are equally important as each of them contributes in its own way to boost your overall health.
 Ida and Pingala Nadis unblock your body from impurity.
 Chakras energize your body to boost your concentration and consciousness.
 Finally, Sushumna Nadi unites with the balanced Ida and Pingala and awakened chakras at Ajna chakra.
 It then carries it forward, as kundalini, to the highest awakening i.e. Sahasrara.

 Each of your cells is a being by itself.
 The psychic manifestations that come from the combined forms of awakening replenish the energy of each cell.
 Thus, your body becomes a vessel for macro-cosmic energy.